openvinotoolkit/model_server/docs/llm/reference.md

 ```
 optimum-cli export openvino --disable-convert-tokenizer --model {LLM model in HF hub or Pytorch model folder} --weight-format {fp32/fp16/int8/int4/int4_sym_g128/int4_asym_g128/int4_sym_g64/int4_asym_g64} {target folder name}
 ```
 Precision parameter is important and can influence performance, accuracy and memory usage.
 It is recommended to start experiments with `fp16`.
 The precision `int8` can reduce the memory consumption and improve latency with low impact on accuracy.
-Try int4 to maximize memory usage reduction and check various algorithm to achieve optimal results.
+Try `int4` to minimize memory usage and check various algorithm to achieve optimal results.

 Export the tokenizer model with a command:
 ```